bmlanguage/bml/documentation.md

         *   `genericAddress` is a general-purpose address that does not imply a specific memory region and can be used as a generic memory address.
         *   `bootAddress` specifically represents the boot address, the initial address where execution begins after reset.
             *   **Explicit Address Assignment:**
-             Variables, structs, and arrays can be placed at specific addresses using the `#address(expression)` attribute.
-The `expression` must be a compile-time constant or a symbol, resolved by the linker.
+             The `#address(expression)` attribute can place variables, structs, and arrays at specific addresses.
+The `expression` must be a compile-time constant or a symbol resolved by the linker.
               ```baremetal
                 uint32 myVariable #address(0x20001000);
                struct MyStruct #address(0x20002000) { uint32 a; uint32 b; };